Using events to migrate from legacy architectures By David Boyne

 If you're interested in collaborating, I offer consulting, training, and workshops.
 I can support you throughout your event-driven architecture journey, from design to implementation.
 Feel free to reach out to discuss how we can work together, or explore my services on EventCatalog.

-Join over 10,000 others learning EDA and download all the EDA visuals directly to your computer.
-This document updates everytime a new visual is added so make sure you come back to get the latest.
+Join over 13,000 others learning EDA and download all the EDA visuals directly to your computer.